< Back

 Zen Tharani is a leader in the digital health landscape, with over 25 years of extensive experience in management consulting, healthcare innovation, and informatics.
 As the CEO and Founder of Xenex Consulting Inc. (www.xenexconsulting.com), based in Victoria, Zen has been at the forefront of advancing digital health across Canada and internationally through strategic consultancy, leveraging his deep expertise in Health Information Science and Health Informatics.

-STAY UP-TO-DATE on Conference updates
+STAY UP-TO-DATE on conference news

 SIGN UP